 There are so many reasons why I love this apple pie recipe.
 It starts with the delicately spiced, creamy filling.

 It ends with the buttery, crunchy crown of streusel topping.

-I think you’ll be surprised at how easy this apple pie recipe is to make.
+I think you’ll be surprised at how easy this apple pie recipe is to bake.
 I make it even easier by using a frozen pie crust.
-It’s one less thing you have to make, which means you’re that much closer to enjoying this delicious streusel topped apple pie!
+It’s one less thing you have to worry about, which means you’re that much closer to enjoying this delicious streusel-topped apple pie!